bolner/SteelseriesAnimGif/README.md

 # Character map for escape sequences

+The character set is from the 1982 Kaypro II machines.
+(I've extracted it from the video ROM.)
 The input text can contain escape sequences, for example:

     \001 + \002 = \007